Edgar-Donk/frothy-brew/docs/colour_picker/joining_rgb_hsv.rst

 Within 12rgbandhsv.py we can use separate functions for each canvas, so that only the relevant gradient is redrawn for each canvas.
 As each canvas is being adjusted sequentially this makes sense.
-Within the bind function we can discover the new width of the canvas, then use this to redraw the gradient.
+Within the bind function the new width of the canvas is discovered, then this is used to redraw the gradient.
 At the same time remember to change the default canvas width's value.
 The redrawn gradient is then imported as normal into canvas.
 Ensure that none of the default widths are reactivated, To prevent the colour wheel being changed alter its grid layout, start it from column 0 (the label column), centralise it on column 1 by using **columnspan=3**.

-As we have changed from fixed sizes to widgets that can expand horizontally the relative sizes of the canvas and scale alters.
+After changing from fixed sizes widgets to that can expand horizontally the relative sizes of the canvas and scale alters.
 Unless corrected the canvas expands to the size of the scale, so add horizontal padding, half the slider length, to the canvas.